 "Our philosophy has always been that if you develop the whole person, not just the gymnast, that the scores will take care of themselves," Sarah Patterson said.
 "We look for those that want to excel in everything they do, who want to be part of a family environment and who want to be involved in community - to us, that's what it means to be `Built by Bama.'
 I think that philosophy is why Alabama gymnastics has been so successful over the years."

-The Tide has been just as successful in the classroom over the past two years, with 18 gymnasts earning 27 Scholastic All-America honors, including a school-record 14 in 2011.
-Rachel Terry became the first gymnast to earn the NCAA's Elite 89 Award in back-to-back seasons with a perfect 4.0 grade-point average.
-As a team, Alabama posted lofty GPAs during both championship runs, including a school-record 3.71 GPA in 2011.
-On a conference level, Hoffman and Kim Jacob were voted SEC Gymnastics Scholar-Athlete of the Year by the league's coaches in 2011 and 2012, respectively.
-Tide gymnasts also earned a place on the SEC Academic Honor Roll 34 times, a total that includes a school and SEC-record 17 honorees in 2012.
+The Tide has been just as successful in the classroom over the past five years, with 29 gymnasts earning 61 Scholastic All-America honors, including a school-record 14 in 2011.
+Kassi Price became the inaugural winner of the NCAA's Elite 89 Award, while Rachel Terry became the first to win the award in back-to-back seasons and in 2013, Kim Jacob kept the award an all-Alabama award - and all three women earned the award with perfect 4.0 grade-point averages.
+As a team, Alabama has posted lofty GPAs each year, including a school-record 3.71 GPA in 2011.
+On a conference level, Hoffman (2011) and Jacob (2012 and 2013) were voted SEC Gymnastics Scholar-Athlete of the Year by the league's coaches.
+Tide gymnasts also earned a place on the SEC Academic Honor Roll 83 times since 2009, a total that includes a school and SEC-record 17 honorees in 2012.

 With six NCAA championships to her credit, Sarah has joined Alabama football coach Paul "Bear" Bryant for the most career national championships by a Crimson Tide head coach.
 In addition to forging Alabama into a football juggernaut, the foundation for the Tide's gymnastics success was also "Built by Bear" after Bryant, in his role as Alabama's athletics director, hired Sarah straight out of Slippery Rock State College in the summer of 1978.